aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/svg/_index.md

 ﻿---
-title: Convert from SVG to other formats Via .NET
+title: Convert from SVG(Scalable Vector Graphics) to other formats Via .NET image API
 weight: 3920
 url: /net/conversion/from/svg
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily convert from SVG to other formats
+description: Using Aspose.Imaging for .NET you can easily convert from SVG(Scalable Vector Graphics) to other formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from SVG Via .NET" h2="Convert from SVG to other formats" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from SVG(Scalable Vector Graphics) Via .NET image API" h2="Convert from Scalable Vector Graphics to other formats using Aspose.Imaging API" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from SVG" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from SVG(Scalable Vector Graphics)" %}}
 Aspose.Imaging allows automate a lot of conversions from SVG to other formats on .NET platform.
+SVG files are Scalable Vector Graphics Files that use XML based text format for describing the appearance of image.
+The word Scalable refers to the fact that the SVG can be scaled to different sizes without losing any quality.
+Text based description of such files make them independent of resolution.
+It is one of the mostly used format for building website and print graphics in order to achieve scalability.
+The format can only be used for two-dimensional graphics though.
+SVG files can be viewed/opened in almost all modern browsers including Chrome, Internet Explorer, Firefox, and Safari.
 <br/>
-Full list of supported conversions:
+Full list of supported conversions from SVG:
 {{% /blocks/products/pf/feature-page-section %}}
 <div class="container-fluid productfamilypage bg-gray">
     <div class="convertypes bg-gray agp-content section">